Reading Fluency WCPM Calculator

 FAQ:

-What counts as an error?
+What counts as a reading error?

-Should I use one passage or three?
+Should I score one passage or three?

-Can WCPM measure comprehension?
+Does WCPM measure comprehension?

 Glossary: